jamiejpace/enigma/README.md

 * [Contact](#contact)
 ## General info
 This project uses Ruby to build a tool for encrypting and decrypting messages.
+## Self Assessment
+Based on the rubric found at https://backend.turing.edu/module1/projects/enigma/rubric, my self assessment is that this project meets expectations in all categories.
 ## Screenshots
 ![enigma terminal screenshot](https://user-images.githubusercontent.com/81520519/128646994-8d59e138-1d23-45f5-a808-6ed38a6a294b.png)
 ## Learning Goals